 What is a Speculative transaction / Speculation Business?

 Speculation refers to trading in a financial instrument with high risk and high rewards.
-In other words, speculation refers to taking maximum advantage from the fluctuations prevailing in the market especially in the price movement of securities.
+In other words, speculation refers to taking maximum advantage of the fluctuations prevailing in the market, especially in the price movement of securities.
 Due to the highly volatile market, the price fluctuations prevailing in the market are significant and tend to create significant gains/losses.